 Scale Small Business Growth with a Line of Credit

 In MN8 Foxfire’s case, even though they had steady orders coming through, MN8 Foxfire’s buyers were paying them at a slow pace and all of their cash was tied up in certain places of the business.

 At times Zachary Green, CEO and co-founder, wasn’t sure if they could make payroll due to the lag.
 “It’s very difficult to grow and be profitable at the same time and that’s where StreetShares came in,” he said.

 Using StreetShares as his alternative business lender, Zachary has taken out a Patriot Express® Line of Credit several times through StreetShares.
 He’s used it for pay his employees while waiting on payment for an order to come through.
 He’s drawn on his line of credit to pay for inventory upfront when he knew he had a purchase order to fill.

 “In battle, you want to make sure your supply can keep up with the attack.
 That’s basically how we’ve been able to work with StreetShares.
 We’re using a line of credit as our supply so that we’re on the front line of war.
 We want to make sure we’ve got enough supply to keep up with the demand.
 StreetShares has been a great partner.
 We’ve taken out four lines of credit so far and look forward to working with them more in the future.”

 The Patriot Express® Line of Credit is available to veterans, active duty military or military spouses (as well as civilian small business owners) who have been in business for a year or more and make at least $25,000 in revenue.
-These business owners can get access for up to $100,000 through the Patriot Express® Line of Credit.
 Click here to qualify for free or contact us to learn more.